9 a.m. and 1:30 p.m. departures, 3-4 hours, $50

 Our two urban hiking tours start in or near the center of the city.
-Our morning tour starts at a coffee shop in NW Portland, accessible by city bus; our afternoon tour starts near Powell’s Books at the western edge of SW Portland, passing through a neighborhood nestled into the slope of the Tualatin Mountains.
+Our morning tour starts at a coffee shop in NW Portland, accessible by city bus; our afternoon tour starts in Goose Hollow at the western edge of downtown Portland, passing through a neighborhood nestled into the slope of the Tualatin Mountains.
 Both include between 800 to 1,000 feet elevation gain.
 Both tours end in a different location than they began, but both are within a few steps of transit.
 3-4 hours, $50

 Being in Forest Park is to be immersed in a sense of both vitality and stasis, this fluid place that exists both in and out of time.
 In the forest — within a minute or two of leaving a city street — you can forget, or ignore, or wonder at the fact that you are still in a city.
 Signs of civilization drop away, only occasionally encountered (on cloudy weekdays) by runners and dog walkers and the few times the pathways cross busy city streets.